dooleysm/slate/source/index.html.md

 Many API methods take optional parameters.
 For `GET` requests, any parameters not specified as part of the path can be passed as an `HTTP` query string parameter.
 For `POST`, `PATCH`, `PUT`, and `DELETE` requests, parameters not included in the URL should be encoded as `JSON` with a `content-type` of `application/json`.

 ## Client Errors

-If the request is malformed then an error is thrown.
-The response contains a description of the error.
-In general, the response includes two attributes namely `error` which contains a short description of the error encountered and a `debug_message` which contains a more detail explanation of the error.

 ```
 HTTP/1.1 400 400